deltreey/Dable/README.md

 });
 ```
 Because it's a simple array, you can wipe out the existing filters altogether if you don't like them.
 Your columns are a simple object array.
-Each object has a Tag, a FriendlyName, and can be provided with CustomRendering and CustomSortFunc callbacks
+Each object has a `Tag`, a `FriendlyName`, and can be provided with `CustomRendering` and `CustomSortFunc` callbacks

 ```javascript
 { Tag, FriendlyName, CustomSortFunc, CustomRendering }